splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/1-concepts/04-function-decl.md

 ---
-title: "Function"
+title: "Functions"
-type: "content"
-date: 2023-08-07 16:45:00
-draft: false
-description: "..."
 ---

-## Concept

 Functions are used to calculate values.
-In many ways a Function is just like a [Method](../03-method), it has a name, can be called, can accept [parameters](../16-parameter), can have [local variables](../14-local-variable), and performs a number of instructions when it is called.
-Unlike a Method, however, Functions are used to calculate values.
-When the function you called ends it returns back to you with a value.
+Where each function is a named group of instructions that calculates and returns a value.

 <a id="FigureFunction"></a>